-Samantha Kollar teaches kindergarten in the Los Angeles Unified School District.
-This is her tenth year teaching elementary school.
-She is enjoying her third year as the President of Kappa Delta Pi (education honor society) at LMU.
+Samantha Kollar teaches kindergarten for the Los Angeles Unified School District.
+This is her twelfth year teaching elementary school.
 She obtained her bachelor's in liberal studies in 2003 from California State University, Monterey Bay, and her teaching credential in 2006 from the University of San Diego.
 She earned a master's degree in educational studies and a reading specialist certification from LMU in 2014.
-She recently started the National Board Certification and is looking forward to all it entails.
+She recently completed the National Board Certification process and is looking forward to all it entails.
 She enjoys putting on events and engaging with community service organizations, as well as spending time with friends and family, hiking, camping, going to the beach, scrapbooking, and wine tasting.

-Chaké Kouyoumjian serves as the Associate Dean of Graduate Studies at LMU.
+Chaké Kouyoumjian serves as the Assistant Vice Provost of Graduate Studies at LMU.
 Prior to that, she served as Manager of Academic Reports in the LMU Registrar's Office from 1995 to 1997.
 She is a member of the Council of Graduate Schools (CGS), Association of Jesuit Colleges and Universities (AJCU) Graduate Deans, Association of Graduate Schools in Catholic Colleges and Universities (AGSCCU), Alpha Sigma Nu, Kappa Delta Pi, and Armenian International Women's Association (AIWA).
 She serves on several university committees, including Marketing and Communication.
 She earned her bachelor's degree in chemistry from the American University of Beirut and her master's degree in education administration from LMU.
-In her spare time, Chaké enjoys hiking, reading, scrabble, and traveling, as well as volunteering for the UCLA Santa Monica Hospital.
+In her spare time, Chaké enjoys hiking, reading, scrabble, and traveling, as well as volunteering in the community.

-Danitza Pantoja, Psy.D., serves as Lead School Psychologist for Prep for Success.
-Prior to that, she was the school psychologist for Partners in Special Education, serving Options for Youth and Opportunities for Learning and Pathways in Education public charter schools for the past four years.
-She was also a bilingual school psychologist for Palmdale School District for three years and worked for Assemblywoman Cindy Montanez.
+Danitza Pantoja, Psy.D., currently is a Program Specialist for the Antelope Valley Union High School District.
+Prior to that, she was the lead school psychologist for Partners in Special Education, serving Options for Youth and Opportunities for Learning and Pathways in Education public charter schools.
+She was also a Bilingual School Psychologist for Palmdale School District for three years and worked for Assemblywoman Cindy Montanez.
 Danitza currently serves on the Board of El Centro De Amistad.
-Danitza has served as a commissioner for the Parks, Wellness, and Community Service Commission in the City of San Fernando and recently was appointed to the newly established Education Commission.
-She also was a member of the Democratic Party of the San Fernando Valley.
+Danitza has served as a commissioner for the Parks, Wellness, and Community Service Commission and the Education Commission in the City of San Fernando.
 Additionally, she has served as an advisory board member for Ready, Set, Read!
-Danitza earned her bachelor's degree in psychology and master's degree in school counseling from LMU.
-She also earned master's degree in school psychology from Phillips Graduate Institute and a Doctorate in Psychology from Alliant International University.
+Danitza earned her Bachelor's degree in Psychology and Master's degree in School Counseling from LMU.
+She also earned a Master's degree in School Psychology from Phillips Graduate Institute and a Doctorate in Psychology from Alliant International University.
 Danitza also holds a certificate in Assistive Technology from California State, Northridge.

 Ana Ponce, Ed.D., serves as the Chief Executive Officer of Camino Nuevo Charter Academy.
 Prior to Camino Nuevo, she was one of the founding teachers and administrators at The Accelerated School in South Los Angeles.
 A veteran of the charter schools movement in California, she serves on the board of the California Charter Schools Association.
 Ana earned her bachelor's degree from Middlebury College and master's degree in bilingual-bicultural education from Teachers College, Columbia University.
 She earned her Tier 1 administrative credential and second master's degree at UCLA through the Principal's Leadership Institute (PLI).
 She earned her doctorate at LMU.
 Her dissertation focused on understanding how Latino immigrant parents access college information, which she applied to improve outcomes for her students.
 Her research showed that with a better understanding of the aspirations, fears and challenges faced by Latino immigrant families, it is possible for a school to provide college knowledge in a form that is meaningful and honors the parents' existing funds of knowledge.

-Jayne Quinn, Ed.D., has been a school principal for over 20 years serving Saint Rose of Lima School in Simi Valley, Saint Charles Borromeo School in North Hollywood and Saint Philip the Apostle School in Pasadena.
+Jayne Quinn, Ed.D. has been a school principal for over 20 years serving Saint Rose of Lima School in Simi Valley, Saint Charles Borromeo School in North Hollywood, and Saint Philip the Apostle School in Pasadena.
 Jayne currently sits on the Archdiocese of Los Angeles Inclusive Education Team and is a Board member of Saint John’s Seminary in Camarillo where she serves as chairperson of the Ministerial Formation Committee.
-She continues to serve on school accreditation teams, served as a teacher at various Catholic and private schools, and worked in HR in entertainment companies that serve the public.
-She is a member of Kappa Delta Pi, Alpha Sigma Nu, and Phi Delta Kappa, and has been a member of the Glendale Community Center Board, the Elementary Schools Advisory Council, and the TreePeople Teacher Advisory Board.
-She is a member of Kappa Delta Pi, Alpha Sigma Nu and Phi Dela Kappa.
-She earned her bachelor’s in child development from California State University, Northridge and was named CSUN’s child development department’s “Outstanding Alumni."
-Jayne earned her master’s in private school administration, as well as an Institute for Catholic Educational Leadership Certificate and CA Teaching Credential from the University of San Francisco.
-She earned her master’s and certificate in Catholic inclusive education and her doctorate in educational leadership for social justice from LMU.
-Jayne’s doctoral dissertation, “The Catholic School Principal: A Quantitative Study," focused on inclusive education in the Archdiocese of Los Angeles.
-Jayne is interested in inclusive education and enjoys traveling and outdoor activities.
+She continues to serve on school accreditation teams, has taught at various Catholic and private schools, and worked in HR in entertainment companies that serve the public.
+She is a member of Kappa Delta Pi, Alpha Sigma Nu, and Phi Delta Kappa, and has been a member of the Glendale Community Center Board, TreePeople Teacher Advisory Board, and the Archdiocese of Los Angeles Elementary School Advisory Council where she served as Chairperson and Secretary.
+Jayne earned her bachelor’s in child development from California State University, Northridge and was named one of CSUN’s Child Development department’s “Outstanding Alumni”.
+She earned her master’s in private school administration and CA Teaching Credential from the University of San Francisco.
+She earned her second master’s in Catholic Inclusive Education, along with her doctorate in Educational Leadership for Social Justice from LMU.
+Jayne’s dissertation, “The Catholic School Principal: A Quantitative Study”, focused on inclusive education in the Archdiocese of Los Angeles.
+She remains an advocate for inclusive education and enjoys traveling and the outdoors.

-Roy Quinto, Ed.D., serves as the principal of Saint Joseph School in Hawthorne.
-Roy has been in the field of education for over 16 years and has served as a Catholic school educator and administrator for more than 12 years.
+Roy Quinto, Ed.D., served for over 15 years as a Catholic school educator and administrator.
 He earned his bachelor's degree in rhetoric and composition from the University of California, Berkeley and his master's degree in education from Harvard University.
 He earned his doctorate in educational leadership for social justice from LMU.
-He is currently a member of the Aspen-Pahara NextGen fellow and the member of multiple professional and civic organizations.
+He is a Aspen-Pahara NextGen fellow and the member of multiple professional and civic organizations.
 He is currently working on his master's in business administration degree at the University of California, Los Angeles' Anderson School of Management.
-His interests include education policy, equitable college access, international education and project-based learning
+His interests include education policy, equitable college access, international education, LGBTQ rights, and project-based learning.

 Irma Vazquez is a native Spanish-bilingual teacher with over 27 years of classroom teaching experience.
 She teaches Bilingual and General Education student teachers within the School of Education at LMU since 2006.
 Prior to that, she taught in the Lennox School District for over 15 years and founded My Escuelita: Spanish for Kids in 2006.
 She earned her bachelor's in liberal studies in 1991 and her master's degree in Bilingual/Multicultural Education from LMU in 1995.
 She also has a California bilingual teaching credential (BCLAD-Grades K-8).